mohamedabdulle/sign-up-form/README.md

 It features basic form validation:

-1. First and last name can only consist of a comma, hyphen, and letters.
+1. First and last name can only consist of a apostrophe, hyphen, and letters.
 2. Telephone can only consist of numbers.
 3. Both passwords must match.